This article is updated regularly. It was last updated in April 2023.

 • How to develop your strategy in five simple steps

-The right approach to localization can provide your company with key advantages and insights when it comes to breaking into international markets.
-No matter whether you’re looking to crack a single locale or take on the world, I wish you the best of luck.
+The right approach to localization can give your company key advantages when breaking into international markets.
+Whether you wish to crack a single locale or take on the entire world, I wish you the best of luck.